 Anti-Villain: In A's, they seek to save Hayate's life while minimizing harm, and according to Signum in Sound Stage 3 of A's, planned on turning themselves in after saving her.

 Battle Butler: Inverted.
 The Wolkenritter's first and most important duty is to defend the Book's master or mistress.
 They just happen to have minor domestic skills as well.

 Brought Down to Normal: Downplayed but present.
 In StrikerS, Shamal notes that she and the other Wolkenritter have lost their immortality, and are content with this.
 Not surprising, seeing as after the corruption of the Tome, their immortal lives were more like a series of reincarnations each one only lasting as long as their master, which typically wasn't very long.
 They also lost some of their memories between each cycle.

-Good Costume Switch: Back when they were serving masters in ancient Belka who wanted the book's power, their armor looked "rough," according to Hayate, and Vivid shows them wearing barrier jackets that look like typical plate mail.
+Good Costume Switch: Back when they were serving masters in ancient Belka who wanted the book's power, their armor looked "rough," according to Hayate, and Vivid shows them wearing Knight Armors that look like typical plate mail.
 Justfied because each master designs the armors they wear.